dwarvesf/playbook/operations/email-template/information-about-resource-change.md

 ---
-tags:
-  - template
-  - email
-  - operations
 title: Inform about resource change
+description: "The email template that you need to send to client when it's near holiday to announce about the resource changes."
 date: 2020-01-01
-description: The email template that you need to send to client when it's near holiday to announce about the resource changes.
 authors:
   - nikkingtr
   - huynguyenh
+tags:
+  - template
+  - email
+  - operations
 ---

 **Title:** Dwarves Foundation - Resource Changes Agreement on [**Name of Project**] from [**date**]